-Before I discuss the treatments for acne scars, let’s ask this very important question.
+Before I discuss acne scar treatments, let’s ask this very important question.
 Can we prevent acne scars in the first place?

 Yes, for the most part we can.
 If scarring acne (usually cystic or pustular acne) is caught early in its course and treated with Accutane or an aggressive course of oral antibiotics, oral contraceptives (for females), and topical agents, it is possible now to stop scarring acne in its tracks before it becomes permanent and widespread.

 If you have any signs that your acne might be starting to scar, see your dermatologist as quickly as possible to get started on treatment.
 If conservative acne treatment isn’t working after two or three months, consider Accutane.
 Or, if your acne is severe enough, it may be appropriate to start with Accutane.